 Year Listed: 2015

 UPDATE (January 24, 2024): The Draft Environmental Impact Statement has been released for public comment!
 Visit the Advocacy Alert page to take action today.

 Completed in 1926 as a retirement community for members of Washington’s Masonic Society, the Masonic Home of Washington features box beam ceilings, hand carved woodwork, stained glass, and terrazzo floors throughout.
 By 2004, the Masonic Grand Lodge of Washington initiated plans to market the property as a traditional retirement home, open to Masons and non-Masons alike, but the economic recession put these plans on hold.
 Instead, the building, its ornate facilities, and beautiful grounds, was utilized as an event center hosting weddings, film shoots, and corporate meetings.

 The building’s architectural features and exterior remain in good condition.
 Renovation of the building would require substantial investment as many of the building’s systems are outdated and in need of replacement.
-The building does sit on a large parcel of more than 30 acres of land that could allow the coupling of rehabilitation with new construction to potentially make the project more financially feasible.
+The building sits on a large parcel of more than 30 acres of land that could allow for the coupling of rehabilitation with new construction- potentially making the project more financially feasible.